Molecular Spectrometry in Analytical Chemistry

 Introduction

-Molecular spectrometry is a powerful tool for the analysis of chemical compounds.
-It involves the interaction of electromagnetic radiation with molecules, which can cause the molecules to absorb, emit, or scatter radiation.
-The resulting spectra can provide information about the molecular structure, composition, and quantity of a sample.
+Molecular spectrometry is a powerful analytical technique used to analyze chemical compounds.
+It involves the interaction of electromagnetic radiation with molecules, leading to absorption, emission, or scattering of radiation.
+The resulting spectra provide valuable information about the sample's molecular structure, composition, and quantity.

 Basic Concepts